umd-byob/presentations/2015/0910-reproducible-manuscripts-with-rmarkdown/README.md

 manuscripts.
-After discussing some of the strengths and weaknesses of using Markdown over other approaches such as [LaTeX](http://www.latex-project.org/) or [Google Docs](https://www.google.com/docs/about/), the basic steps of putting togehter a Markdown-based paper will be described.
+After discussing some of the strengths and weaknesses of using Markdown over other approaches such as [LaTeX](http://www.latex-project.org/) or [Google Docs](https://www.google.com/docs/about/), the basic steps of putting together a Markdown-based paper will be described.
 Next, examples will be provided on various aspects of Markdown manuscript generation, including:

 - Figures and tables